Common injuries on building sites – and how to prevent them

 Safety tip: Check all equipment is safe and in good working order before using it.
 All scaffold erection must also be overseen and checked by a competent and correctly trained person.
 If required, do make sure you wear the relevant harnesses to keep you safe too.

-Recommended courses: Working at Heights Training; In House Safe Use & Pre-Use Inspection of Harnesses & Lanyards; Nationally Recognised Accredited Scaffold Towers
+Recommended courses: Working at Height Training; In House Safe Use & Pre-Use Inspection of Harnesses & Lanyards; Nationally Recognised Accredited Scaffold Towers

 With lots of kit to use it’s no surprise that heavy tools and equipment sometimes fall from above – injuring workers and potentially even passers by.